An applicant can submit a new application for international protection if new elements are available. This is called a subsequent application.

 A subsequent asylum application at the CGRS

-The possibility of an appeal to the CALL
+The possibility of lodging an appeal with the CALL